Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - The duration of treatment

-Many drug rehab centers provide a wide range of payment options such as medical insurance benefits, EAP benefits, private loans, or out-of-pocket payments.
-Regardless of your financial situation or whether or not you or your loved one has medical insurance, there are several different ways to pay for rehab.
+Many drug rehab centers offer different payment options.
+These include medical insurance benefits, EAP benefits, private loans, and out-of-pocket payments.
+No matter your financial situation or if you or a loved one has insurance, there are many ways to pay for rehab.

 Addiction to oxymorphone and other prescription opioids is not something that is easily overcome.
 For this reason, many people in recovery choose to continue their Opana treatment with sober living programs and aftercare.
-These addiction recovery support services are specifically designed to help people in recovery maintain their sobriety and gain some experience and confidence living independently without substance abuse.
+These addiction recovery support services are made to help people stay sober.
+They also help individuals gain experience and confidence in living independently without using drugs or alcohol.

 Sober Living Programs

-Sober living homes, also called transitional living homes or ¾ houses, are safe, sober, and clean group living homes for people in recovery.
+Sober living homes, also known as transitional living homes or ¾ houses, are safe and clean places.
+They provide group living for people in recovery.
 Most residents have already completed Opana detox and rehab programs but need continued support to maintain their recovery.

 Most sober living homes also provide recovery support services which may include: